-Alternate day fasting is exactly what it sounds like one day you fast and the next day you can eat.
+Alternate-day fasting is exactly what it sounds like one day you fast and the next day you can eat.
 You restrict caloric intake on Alternate days.
-You are allowed to feast on the days you are allowed to eat and you are restricted to fast on the days you are not.
+You are allowed to feast on the days you are allowed to eat and you are restricted to fasting on the days you are not.

 How you fast is up to you.
 There are almost infinite ways to fast.
 There is a strict type of fast where you do not eat anything.
 There is a liquid fast where you limit your intake to water or certain fluids.

 The most popular method of the Alternate Day Fast is to restrict the intake to only 500 to 800 calories or 25% of your daily energy requirements.

 There are many different types of Intermittent Fasting.
 Here, we will cover everything you need to know about alternate-day fasting, including the potential benefits and risks.

 To be successful at Alternate Day Fasting you have to get used to not eating at your normal intervals and feeling hungry.